Skip to main content

 • Limit output size

-Results over 200 KB are truncated.
+The system truncates results over 200 KB.
 Return only the data the AI agent needs, not entire database tables.